A Structural Theory of Position Bias in Transformers: Introduction

 \item \textbf{Architectural origin of position bias.} We show that Transformer architecture alone induces broad, often U-shaped influence profiles over input positions, establishing a structural prior consistent with empirically observed position-dependent effects even in the absence of content-dependent mechanisms.

-\item \textbf{Resolution of open problem (Wu et al.~(ICML 2025))} We show that the collapse of cumulative attention proven for attention-only causal Transformers~\cite{wu2502} is not architecturally inevitable.
-Once residual connections are taken into account, collapse depends on the cumulative strength of attention mixing and may not occur.
+\item \textbf{Resolution of open problem \citep{wu2502}.} We resolve the discrepancy between attention-only theory and practical Transformer behavior by showing that residual connections fundamentally change cumulative attention dynamics.
+Collapse is no longer a consequence of causal masking alone, but depends on the cumulative attention-mixing strength ($\sum_t \lambda_t$).

-\item \textbf{Empirical validation against measured token influence.} We empirically validate our theoretical rollout model on pretrained language models by comparing its predicted influence profiles to empirically estimated input–output token influence.
+\item \textbf{Empirical validation against measured token influence.} We empirically validate our theoretical rollout model on pretrained language models by comparing its predicted influence profiles to empirically estimated input-output token influence.
 We find that the theory closely matches the observed distributions. \end{itemize}

-\section{Related Work}
+\section{Related work}

-\paragraph{Attention rollout and theoretical position bias.} Attention rollout and information-flow perspectives have long been used to analyze Transformer behavior \cite{abnar2005,chefer2021,barbero2406}.
-Most closely related to our work, \citet{wu2502} provide a rigorous analysis of attention-only causal Transformers and prove that cumulative attention must collapse onto the first token as depth increases, independent of positional encoding choice.
+\textbf{Attention rollout and theoretical position bias.} Attention rollout and information-flow perspectives have long been used to analyze Transformer behavior \citep{abnar2005,chefer2021,barbero2406}.
+Most closely related to our work, \citet{wu2502} provide a rigorous analysis of attention-only causal Transformers and prove that cumulative attention must collapse onto the first token as depth increases.
 While elegant, this result is derived under an attention-only propagation model and does not incorporate residual connections.
 Empirically, such collapse is not observed in modern large-scale Transformers, motivating the need for a theory that closely reflects actual architectures.

-\paragraph{Empirical primacy and recency bias.} A substantial body of empirical work documents systematic position bias in Transformer attention, including primacy bias or ``attention sinks'' at early tokens \cite{zheng2306,xiao2309,yin2402,guo2410,kaul2410,cobbina2507} and recency bias favoring late tokens \cite{zhao2102,sun2109,he2302,liu2307}.
-These effects are remarkably robust across inputs and tasks and persist even under lexical scrambling \cite{rahimi2601}, suggesting that they arise from architectural properties rather than semantic content.
-However, existing empirical studies do not provide a formal analysis of how such biases accumulate across depth in the presence of residual connections.
+\textbf{Empirical position bias.} A substantial body of empirical work documents systematic position bias in Transformer attention, including primacy bias or ``attention sinks'' at early tokens \citep{zheng2306,xiao2309,yin2402,guo2410,kaul2410,cobbina2507} and recency bias favoring late tokens \citep{zhao2102,sun2109,he2302,liu2307}.
+These effects are robust across inputs and tasks, persist under lexical scrambling \citep{rahimi2601}, vary across positional encodings such as RoPE \citep{su2104} and ALiBi \citep{press2108,kazemnejad2305,yang2501}, and arise even without explicit encodings \citep{guo2410}, suggesting architectural rather than semantic origins.
+However, existing studies neither formalize how such biases accumulate across depth in the presence of residual connections nor explain how positional encodings modulate this accumulation.